From my comments queue:

 Transportation

-Try not to ride in flashy vehicles.
-SUVs are fine if they aren’t identifiably armored.
 Use reservation taxis if you need to use taxis.
-Avoid yellow taxis unless you are with a group of three or more people, including at least one large, intimidating man and a Dari-speaker.
+Avoid yellow taxis unless you are with a group of three or more people, including at least one large man and a Dari-speaker.

 Restaurants

-It is simply a matter of time until a suicide bomber blows up one of the high-end restaurants frequented by foreigners and Afghan civil servants, but you don’t have many other options if you want to avoid food poisoning or have a social life.
-If you feel eating out is too great a risk, order in or cook at home.
+It is simply a matter of time until a suicide bomber blows up one of the high-end restaurants frequented by foreigners and Afghan civil servants, but you don’t have many other options if you want to have a social life.

 Shopping